 [N2]: Continuous assessment of theory and problems, based on a set of written tests taken during the course.
-The theory part will mean 60% of this assessment and the problem part will mean the remaining 40%

 [N3]: Evaluation of the performance of laboratory practices.
 A practical test will be carried out in the laboratory in the last session.